reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

   which is why the schema of the configuration file changed in StepUp RepRep 3.1.

-A key that works in `.zenodo.json` is not necessarily a key that works here, and a key of the configuration file is not necessarily a key of `.zenodo.json`, so do not copy metadata between the two files by hand.
+A key that works in `.zenodo.json` is not necessarily a key that works here, and vice versa, so do not blindly copy metadata between the two.
 A project may well have both:
 a `.zenodo.json` for the archive of its source code, and a `sync_zenodo.yaml` for the dataset built from it.